ThomasByr/Phoenyx/helpme.md

 ### other attributes

-Other attributes, property or setting change the way the app behave.
+Other attributes, property or setting that change the way the app behave.

 * ``renderer.fps = 144`` will set the desired frame rate of the app ; note that the property associated with this setting returns the actual frame rate in real time